-These standing orders have been prepared to enable the orderly conduct of local authority meetings.
+These standing orders have been prepared to enable the orderly conduct of Te Tai o Poutini Plan Committee local authority (the Committee) meetings.
 They incorporate the legislative provisions relating to meetings, decision making and transparency.
 They also include practical guidance on how meetings should operate so that statutory provisions are complied with and the spirit of the legislation fulfilled.